We’ve personally helped hundreds of founders from around the world launch, maintain and grow US LLCs.

 The US has one of the best reputations in the world for being business friendly — even for non-us citizens!
-The US also has a very competitive corporate tax system and a relatively easy LLC formation system.
-One of the biggest perks is the low startup costs in comparison to many other countries and the prestige of having a company based out of the US.
+The US also has a very competitive corporate tax system and a relatively easy to form an LLC.
+One of the biggest perks is the low startup costs in comparison to many other countries and the prestige of having a company based in the US.

 One common misconception about creating US companies is that you have to be a US citizen to start one and have a US SSN (Social Security Number).